-is keeping my level of formality consistent.
-Yesterday my Korean friend asked me, “Why do you keep using 존댓말 (formal speech)?”
+Yesterday my Korean friend asked me, “Why do you keep using 존댓말 (formal speech) with me?”
 I was like, “I can’t help it!
 I always forget!
 Why?
 Did I use it just now?”
-I didn’t even realize how I had been formal until she repeated back to me what I had just said.
+I didn’t even realize how formal I had been until she repeated back what I had just said.

 In Korean, your audience has everything to do with how you speak.

-As one of my neighbors recently put it, Korean is all about relationship, it’s about who you are speaking to, what their relationship to you is, and what they know and don’t know.
-This is why one of the first questions people ask each other when they meet is how old the other person is.
-It is very important to establish from the outset of your relationship who is higher in the social hierarchy (or whether you are equals).
+As a friend recently articulated, Korean is all about relationship.
+It’s about who you are speaking to, what their relationship is to you, and what they know and don’t know.
+The first question people ask each other when they meet is how old the other person is.
+It’s important to establish from the outset of your relationship who is higher in hierarchy.

-In the US we have some concepts of hierarchy, but only in the workplace, not between friends.
-In Korea, you are supposed to show respect to your teachers, bosses, and elders, but also to your older “brothers” and “sisters.”
+In the US, we have some concept of hierarchy, but not between friends.
+In Korea, you are supposed to show respect to not only your teachers, bosses, and elders, but also to your older “brothers” and “sisters.”
 I actually love the practice of calling older friends “older brother” or “older sister.”
-It identifies where everyone is in the hierarchy, but it also identifies you as being close to each other, belonging to the same family (so to speak).
+To me, it feels like a mark of intimacy, of belonging.

-In Korean, you often leave off the subject of the sentence, but how formal you make the verb helps make clear who the subject is.
-Korean is a very concise language, but even with its conciseness and my limited vocabulary, I have a wide range of choices of how to express myself.
-For example, I can say, “I’m full,” three or four different ways depending on whether I’m speaking to a teacher, to a close friend, or to a waiter.
+Korean is a very concise language, but even with its brevity and my limited vocabulary I have a wide range of choices of how to express myself.
+For example, I can say, “I’m full,” three or four different ways depending on whether I’m speaking to a teacher, a close friend, or a waiter.

-I am excited to start language classes tomorrow and dig into new grammar and vocab, but I am even more excited to build relationships with new people and use Korean to express those relationships.
+Tomorrow I start formal Korean classes!
+I’m excited to dig into new grammar and vocabulary, but I’m even more excited to build new relationships and use the Korean language to explore those relationships.